 Raise your hand if you like crepes.
 Okay, now raise your hand if you don’t like MAKING crepes!
-Or raise your hand if you’ve never even attempted crepes because you think you won’t like making them.
+Or raise your hand if you’ve never even attempted because they’re a pain to make.
 You’re not alone.
-In my mind, there’s no doubt that crepes are absolutely delicious and there’s no doubt that they are a pain in the patootie to make.
-My answer to all that?
+The solution?
 Oven Sheet Pan Crepes.

 About Oven Sheet Pan Crepes: